 With the Instant Pot, you don’t even need to be good at baking.
 If you have trouble with all the instructions and measurements, rest assured – most of these Instant Pot cake recipes are nearly failproof.

 When pressure cooking, the cake steams through giving you even cooking results and fantastic moisture retention every time.
 All you need is a bundt ban or a cake tin that fits into your inner pot and you’re basically ready to indulge.

 We’ve got a little something for every taste on this menu.
 From fruity treats to all things chocolate, you are bound to find your new favourite cake dessert here.
-If you’re looking for Instant Pot cheesecakes, you can check out this roundup instead.
+If you’re looking for other dessert ideas, check out our round up on Instant Pot cheesecakes and Instant Pot bundt cakes.

 Try this amazing Instant Pot cheesecake recipe and indulge in a creamy filling sweetened with brown sugar on a shortbread pecan crust with a decadent caramel topping studded with toasted pecans.
 This recipe is from the Instantly Sweet Cookbook.

 Chocolate lava cake is the perfect single-serving dessert to make you feel fancy at home.
 Whether you’re serving it with some homemade pizza as a finisher or you’re enjoying yours with a glass of gorgeous red wine, you won’t be disappointed with its ooey-gooey filling as you slice into it.
 Every bite is sure to be savoured with this simple recipe.
 Top off with a sprinkle of fresh berries and powdered sugar for the most decadent results.
 Recipe from Favorite Family Recipes.